nathantheperson/reddit-openai-bot/README.md

 # reddit-openai-bot
 searches for strings in reddit comments then replies using openai or randomly chosen response
 <br>
-<br>The point of this bot is to give ai generated responses to reddit users around to world (unbeknownst to them).
+<br>The point of this bot is to give ai generated responses to reddit users (unbeknownst to them).
 <br>Because the openai api is free to use for a finite amount of tokens, I've added a simple way to randomly pick
 <br>from a list of pre curated responses.
 <br>